-Scholarships are either minor (10% fee remission) or major (25% fee remission).
+Scholarships are awarded between 10% and 50% fee remission.

 Academic scholarships recognise and reward academic excellence.
 It is not possible for parents to apply for an academic scholarship.
-All potential academic scholars will be selected for interview on the basis of their performance in the entrance assessments.
+All potential academic scholars will be selected for interview on the basis of their performance in the Entrance Assessments.